Augmenting Compliance-Guaranteed Customer Service Chatbots: Context-Aware Knowledge Expansion with Large Language Models: Problem Formulation and Background

-Given a knowledge base of a customer service chatbot with $N$ QA pairs, $D = \{(\{q_j^i\}_{j=1}^{K_i}, a^i)\}_{i=1}^N$, where each QA pair comprises an answer and multiple associated questions.
-Conventional methods employing LLM for similar question generation follow a naive sequence-to-sequence paradigm, where the LLM generates a single question at a time given an input source question.
-We denote this as the \textit{one-to-one} paradigm.
-For a set of similar questions ($q_1, \dots, q_K$), we can construct a training sample by sampling pairs of questions, e.g., \{($q_1, q_2$), $\dots$, ($q_1, q_K$)\}.
-A typical prompt template is provided in the first block of Table \ref{table:prompt_template}.
-Given a generative language model $P_{\Phi}(y|x)$ with model parameter $\Phi$, the training objective can be formulated as maximizing the following language modeling objective \cite{jiang2023probabilistic}:
+Conventional methods that utilize LLMs for similar question generation typically adhere to a naive sequence-to-sequence approach, referred to as the \textbf{one-to-one} paradigm.
+In this approach, the LLM generates a single question at a time in response to a given source question.
+For a set of similar questions \( (q_1, \dots, q_K) \), we can construct training samples by pairing questions, such as \(\{(q_1, q_2), \dots, (q_1, q_K)\}\).
+A typical prompt template is illustrated in the first block of Table \ref{table:prompt_template}.
+Given a generative language model \( P_{\Phi}(y|x) \) with parameters \( \Phi \), the training objective can be formulated as maximizing the following language modeling objective: